rock-lab/CGI_nature_micro_2022/README.md

 Gene-level result outputs are provided in the repository, as well as files with read-counts for each of the conditions.

+## Snippy Analysis

+Raw reads were downloaded from NCBI and run through snippy using the following command:

+    snippy --ref <NC_018143.2.gb> --prefix <sample ID> --outdir <path to output directory> --pe1 <path to read 1 FASTQ> --pe2 <path to read 2 FASTQ>

 ## Heatmap